 I pulled out my sunglasses and exited the hotel.
 Turning right to the closest crosswalk, there was no curb cut in either direction.
 Are you kidding me?
 Lord have mercy, please!

 Laughing and shaking my head in disbelief (or, perhaps, in complete belief given my trip so far), I pulled an 180 degree turn and found an accessible crosswalk in the other direction.

 A pleasant walk part way around the harbour found me at the Manchester Hyatt ready for the 26th Annual International Technology & Persons with Disabilities Conference (CSUN).

 That was the end of my noteworthy accessibility issues.
-Even nightmares come to an end, eventually.If you enjoyed this post, consider buying me a cafe mocha.
+Even nightmares come to an end, eventually.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.